 Dick first met Dr. Michael W. Kirst four decades ago.
-Mike, then Professor in the Schools of Education and Business, was completing his first year as President of California’s State Board of Education.
-During Jerry Brown’s first term as Governor, as Mike tacked between Palo Alto and Sacramento, Dick served as the Teaching Assistant for Mike’s Stanford “Politics of Education” course.
-In 1981, Dick moved to D.C. to become the Research Director for the National Advisory Council on the Education of Disadvantaged Children, a position Mike had held in the 1960s.
+Mike, then professor in the schools of Education and Business, was completing his first year as president of California’s State Board of Education.
+During Jerry Brown’s first term as governor, as Mike tacked between Palo Alto and Sacramento, Dick served as the teaching assistant for Mike’s Stanford “Politics of Education” course.
+In 1981, Dick moved to D.C. to become the research director for the National Advisory Council on the Education of Disadvantaged Children, a position Mike had held in the 1960s.

-After serving as a senior education analyst at the National Institute Education and as a director of a policy center for the U.S. Department of Education, Dick took in 1987 what Mike called “Jung’s self-appointed exile from policy research” to become a Principal at St. Louis, Missouri’s John Burroughs School.
+After serving as a senior education analyst at the National Institute of Education and as a director of a policy center for the U.S. Department of Education, Dick took in 1987 what Mike called “Jung’s self-appointed exile from policy research” to become principal at St. Louis, Missouri’s John Burroughs School.
 During summers, however, Dick taught education policy courses at Washington University and Maryvale University in St. Louis.

-The past 25 years, Dick has had a distinguished career leading independent and charter schools:
+Over the past 25 years, Dick has had a distinguished career leading independent and charter schools:

 - As the Head of School of the Bullis School in a Maryland suburb of D.C. for 11 years, as the school nearly doubled its enrollment and raised nearly $25 million;